JuliaPerf/ProbeBase.jl/README.md

 We can now say that `do_work` has been "instrumented" with tracepoints.
-Note that we wrap `do_work` in a module - tracepoints are registered at the module level, and most functions in ProbeBase expect a module to be provided.
+Note that we wrap `do_work` in a module - tracepoints are registered at the module level, and most functions in Tracepoints expect a module to be provided.
 We also pass some arguments to our `@region` macros so that we can expose these values to our probe (which might be interested in their values).